sipwise/ngcp-csc-ui/TESTDATA.md

 ## MOCK DATA

-You can also use mock data in src/api/conversations.js, replacing the resolve() with this:
+You can also use mock data in src/api/conversations.js, replacing the jsonBody variable with this:

 `
-resolve(
+let jsonBody = getJsonBody(
     {
       "_embedded": {
         "ngcp:conversations": [